djbrieck/brieckspro/content/posts/instant-pot-frozen-broccoli/index.md

 ---
-title: "Instant Pot Frozen Broccoli"
+title: "Instant Pot Frozen Broccoli or Green Beans"
-date: 2023-07-24T17:41:33-07:00
+date: 2025-05-05T19:45:33-07:00
 draft: false
 ---

-Here is how you can cook frozen broccoli using an Instant Pot.
+Here is how you can cook frozen broccoli or Green beans using an Instant Pot.

 1. Insert the stainless liner into instant pot